 Have you ever renewed your newspaper subscription and been presented with the option of receiving a tangible discount if you agreed to pay upfront for a year’s worth of papers rather than to pay on a monthly basis?
 Well, you can adopt the same sort of policy for your business to increase your cash flow.
 For instance, if you operate a professional services company, why not offer incentives in the form of discounts to encourage your customers to pay either quarterly or annually — in advance.
 With a critical mass of upfront payments, you’ll certainly be cashflow positive, giving you the extra capital you need to grow.

 3. Big Sales

-This is especially effective when your business has a built in client base already.
+This is especially effective when your business has a built-in client base already.
 They won’t be able to resist getting the product or service they love for a lower price, so they’ll come to you and spend.
-If it fits your time frame, piggyback off of a popular shopping period such as Black Friday — a time when many of customers are already looking for deals.
+If it fits your time frame, piggyback off of a popular shopping period such as Black Friday — a time when many customers are already looking for deals.

 4. Working Capital Loans